-- We have two requirements to fulfil. - Separation from Departures off parallel runways, MODE 3, and - Separation from a missed approach from one runway, and the departure from the parallel runway MODE 4. - Departures from parallel runways must diverge by at least 10 degrees and turn within 2nm of the runway. - This means that if the DAA wish to depart off 28L and 28R at the same time a turn of 10 degrees is required from 28R
+- Separation from simultaneous Departures off parallel runways, and - Separation from a missed approach from one runway, and the departure from the parallel runway. - Departures from parallel runways must diverge by at least 10 degrees and turn within 2nm of the runway. - The required divergence between a missed approach from one runway and the departure off the parallel runway must diverge by at least 30 degrees immediately. - This means that if the DAA wish to depart off 28L and 28R at the same time a departure turn of 10 degrees is required from 28R - This will require the missed approach off 28L to track left by 30 degrees by the end of the runway.